abodnar1/horoscope-ideabox/README.md

 ## Prompt

 Today you will be making a horoscope App!
-Here are some user stories we are looking for this app to satisfy.
+Here are some user stories we are looking for this app:

 - When a user pulls up the application they should see a form asking for their zodiac sign
 - The user should be able to enter their name
 - When the user presses 'submit' their horoscope results should show on the homepage with their zodiac and name
-- The user should be able to press a button and return to a new form to request another horoscope Possible Extensions!
+- The user should be able to press a button and return to a new form to request another horoscope

+Possible Extensions!

 - User can enter birthday instead of zodiac sign and it should still return the correct zodiac!